Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 - Pick OU:

-Creighton's record against the spread this season is 15-15-0, while San Diego State's is 18-15-0.
-The Bluejays are 13-17-0 and the Aztecs are 13-20-0 in terms of going over the point total.
-The two teams score 148.9 points per game, 15.4 more points than this matchup's total.
-Over the past 10 contests, Creighton has a 6-4 record against the spread while going 6-4 overall.
+Creighton has compiled a 15-15-0 record against the spread this season, while San Diego State is 18-15-0.
+The Bluejays have a 13-17-0 record going over the point total, while games involving the Aztecs have a record of 13-20-0 when it comes to hitting the over.
+The two teams score 148.9 points per game, 14.4 more points than this matchup's total.
+In the past 10 games, Creighton has a 6-4 record against the spread while going 6-4 overall.
 San Diego State has gone 7-3 against the spread and 9-1 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.